 An upgrade from Greenplum Database 6.x to a newer 6.x release involves stopping Greenplum Database, updating the Greenplum Database software binaries, and restarting Greenplum Database.
 If you are using Greenplum Database extension packages there are additional requirements.
 See Prerequisites in the previous section.

-Log in to your Greenplum Database master host as the Greenplum administrative user:
+Log in to your Greenplum Database coordinator host as the Greenplum administrative user:

 $ su - gpadmin

 Perform a smart shutdown of your Greenplum Database 6.x system (there can be no active connections to the database).
 This example uses the

 Copy the new Greenplum Database software installation package to the